 If you want to sign up for food stamps and you have special circumstances, you may need to reference additional documents.
 If you are a student, for example, you will need to answer questions about:

 - Your enrollment status, such as full-time or part-time.

 - Your work-study job or other employment, if applicable.

 If you work as an independent contractor or a freelancer, you may not have steady paychecks or an employment agreement to reference.
 However, you must still provide proof of your income in some form.

-How to Apply for Food Stamps Online in Utah
+Applying for Utah Food Stamps Online

 You may apply for food stamps online in UT by visiting the official state portal administered by the DWS.
 Overall, you are able to access this system 24 hours a day, seven days a week.
 Moreover, submissions will be received instantly by the DWS.